 First South Jersey walk to support the Tourette Syndrome community

-FORKED RIVER, NJ- Senator Christopher J. Connors (R-9) has joined the Honorary Committee of the first 5K walk and family fun run in the region to benefit local children and families with Tourette Syndrome.
+CHERRY HILL, NJ- Senator James Beach (D-6) is the latest legislator to join the Honorary Committee of the first 5K walk and family fun run in the region to benefit local children and families with Tourette Syndrome.

 NJ Walks for TS at Medford Lakes will take place on Sunday, Sept.
 20 at Beach 1/Upper Aetna Lake.
 It’s an offshoot of the highly successful NJ Walks for TS at Mendham which began in 2010 to support the work of the NJ Center for Tourette Syndrome and Associated Disorders (NJCTS).
 NJ Walks for TS was started by kids, for kids; in fact, the impetus behind bringing this event to South Jersey is the Heicklen family who aim to raise awareness and support for the thousands of kids and families living with TS.

 Tourette Syndrome (TS) is a neurological disorder characterized by involuntary vocal or muscle movements known as tics.
 TS is frequently accompanied by ADHD, obsessive-compulsive disorder, anxiety, depression or learning disorders.
 As many as 1 in 100 people show signs of TS, however, the disorder often remains misunderstood and misdiagnosed.
 Proceeds from NJ Walks will benefit the Education Outreach Programs of NJCTS which deliver outreach to healthcare professionals, educators and students across the state.

 “We’re grateful for Senator Beach’s support for the TS community and helping us raise awareness of this important advocacy event in South Jersey ,” said NJCTS Executive Director Faith W. Rice,